bilibili/ailab/Real-CUGAN/README_EN.md

     - model_path: the path of model weights (2x model has 4 weight files, 3x/4x model only has 1 weight file);
     - device: cuda device number.
 If you want to use multiple GPUs to super resolve images, it's recommended to manually divide the tasks into different folders and fill in different cuda device numbers;
     - you need fill in the input and output dir path for image task, and the input and output video file path for video task.
+    - half: FP16 inference or FP32 inference.
+'True' is recommended.
+    - cache_mode: Default 0.
+Memory needed:0>1>>2=3, speed:0>1(+15%time)>2(+25%time)>3(+150%time).
+You can super resolve very large resolution images using mode2/3.
+    - tile: The bigger the number, less video memory is needed, and lower inference speed it is.
+    - alpha: The bigger the number, the enhancement strength is smaller, more blurry the output images are; the smaller the number, the enhancement strength is bigger, more sharpen image will be generated.
+Default 1 (don't adjust it).
+Recommended range: (0.75,1.3)

   #### b. settings for video task
     - nt: the threading number of each GPU.
 If the video memory is enough, >=2 is recommended (for faster inference).
     - n_gpu: the number of GPUs you will use.
     - encode_params: if you don't know how to use ffmpeg, you shouldn't change it.
-    - half: FP16 inference or FP32 inference.
-'True' is recommended.
-    - cache_mode: Default 0.
-Memory needed:0>1>2, speed:0>1(+15%time)>2(+150%time).
-You can super resolve very large resolution images using mode2.
-    - tile: 0~5 is supported.
-The bigger the number, the less video memory is needed, and the lower inference speed it is.

 ### 3. Python environment dependencies